kitchell/DeepLearningTutorial_LBspectrum/CNN.md

 ![image](https://ujwlkarn.files.wordpress.com/2016/07/convolution_schematic.gif?w=268&h=196)

-The filter is slide across the image by 1 pixel.
+The filter is slid across the image by 1 pixel.
 At every position, the filter is first multiplied elementwise with the pixels of the image and then the resulting values are summed up to get a final integer which is then a single element of the output matrix (feature map).
 Different values in the filter will create a different output feature map.

 Here is a helpful graphic that shows the result of two different filters being convolved across an image: